Virtual ACT Group Therapy for Runners in New York

 By the end of group

-🏅 You may still care deeply about running, but feel less controlled by urgency, guilt, and fear.
+🏅 You may feel less controlled by urgency, guilt, and fear within the context of running.

 🏅 You may have more tools for responding to rest-day guilt, training disruptions, race anxiety, comparison, and self-critical thoughts.

-🏅 You may begin to trust yourself more when deciding when to push, when to pull back, and when to adjust.
+🏅 You may begin to trust yourself more when deciding when to push, when to pull back, and when to adjust based on your values and goals.

 🏅 You may start to experience running as one meaningful part of your life, rather than the place where all of your worth gets decided.